VincentXu521/ActiveDC/README.md

 ```
 pip install timm==0.3.2
 ```
-More details about environment install see file `env_init`.
+More details about environment installation see file `env_init`.

 #### Data Preparation